agathaemm/generic-gemini-api/README.md

 ## About The Project

-Este projeto faz uma conexão com o gemini api que através de um prompt ele retorna o conteúdo desejado.
+This project makes a connection with the gemini api which through a prompt returns the desired content.

 ### Built With